vijaisuria/scoe-course-regirstation-php/README.md

 # SCOE Course Registration System

-This web application is designed to facilitate course registration for students for Simens Centre of Excellence, MIT campus, Anna University.
+This web application is designed to facilitate course registration for students for Siemens Centre of Excellence, MIT campus, Anna University.
 It is built using PHP and MySQL.

 ## Features